renevoorburg/oailite/README.md

 # oailite.sh
-A hell script based, OAI-PMH harvester that stores retrieved records in an sqlite or postgres database.
+A shell script based, OAI-PMH harvester that stores retrieved records in an sqlite or postgres database.
 It is based on [renevoorburg/oai2linerec](https://github.com/renevoorburg/oai2linerec)

 The database of `oailite.sh` can be reused for incremental harvesting, which is a main benefit above [renevoorburg/oai2linerec](https://github.com/renevoorburg/oai2linerec).
 Further, since the OAI-PMH identifiers are used as the primary keys for the database, it  won't store duplicate records, as some OAI-PMH implementations tend to deliver.